On that train all graphite and glitter

 Ninety minutes from New York to Paris

-(More leisure time for artists ev
+(More leisure time for artists everywhere)

-A just machine to ma
+A just machine to make big decisions

-Programmed by fellows with
+Programmed by fellows with compassion and vision

-We'll be clean when th
+We'll be clean when their work is done

-We'll be eternally free yes
+We'll be eternally free yes and eternally young

 What a beautiful world this will be

-What a glorious t
+What a glorious time to be free

-ime to be free
+What a glorious time to be free

 I guess I never thought of Donald Fagen (half of Steely Dan) and Le Corbusier in the same context before, but Fagen's 1982 song "I.G.Y." is the ironic commentary to the Plan Voisin.
 Wipe out the past, build the perfect new society and its forms, and we'll all have chocolate and kittens forever.